 You can also control the look and feel of your model by adjusting Edge and Face styles, including X-ray mode, along with toggles to control the visibility of Hidden Geometry, Section Planes, Section Cuts, Axes, and Watermarks.

 GCodeSimulator is a 3D printing simulator which tells you how your print will look like, allowing you to check your print upfront, making it easier to spot errors and fix them instead of wasting filament.
 It can even connect to your 3D printer using USB-OTG cable (or Bluetooth) to control the printer.

 The printer control panel provides the most important printer controls you’d need for manual operations.
 This lets you use your Android device as a touch screen for your 3D printer.
-The application recognizes the print speeds and simulates the print in real-time, but can also speed up the simulation, if required.
+The application recognizes the print speeds and simulates the print in real-time, but can also speed up the simulation if required.

 Each layer in GCodeSimulator is painted in a different color to see how a layer overlaps with the layer below.
 This lets you visualize any errors, if present, and lets you fix them.

-GCodeInfo is an analytical app which shows all the details about your 3D print model files (gcode).
+GCodeInfo is an analytical app that shows all the details about your 3D print model files (gcode).
 The applications let you know about various parameters such as cost, print time, length of filament needed, layer height, number of layers, etc.

 The application thus helps you to optimize the print time of your 3D Model and have real-life statistics of your projects.

-It’s 2019 and we’re seeing a revolution in the ways we manufacture products.
+This year we’re seeing a revolution in the ways we manufacture products.
 With 3D printing becoming more common and mainstream, these applications redefine the mindset of consumers and common people.
 3D printers are becoming more affordable and we don’t see why you can’t print your own 3D printed design today itself.